supertestnet/nwcjs/README.md

 ## Use it like this

-Note that nwc_info objects are also stored in nwcjs.nwc_objs so you can manage more than one NWC connection
+Note that nwc_info objects are also stored in nwcjs.nwc_infos so you can manage more than one NWC connection

 ```javascript
 var nwc_info = nwcjs.processNWCstring( "nostr+walletconnect://2fbe00e6698e717593febba15a68c37de13869b5c304cb8448fa3c541f8620c4?relay=wss://example.relay.com&secret=370d89b58cb4c38fccd4bba520fbbd9397f3682547b66b23a9a6888fef021038&lud16=example@lightning.com" );